 Our business, financial condition, and operating results may be affected by a number of factors, whether currently known or unknown.
 Any one or more of such factors could directly or indirectly cause our actual results of operations and financial condition to vary materially from past or anticipated future results of operations and financial condition.
-Any of these factors, in whole or in part, could materially and adversely affect our business, financial condition, results of operations, and stock price.
+Any of these factors, in whole or in part, let alone combined with any of the others, could materially and adversely affect our business, financial condition, results of operations, and stock price.
 We have provided a summary of some of these risks below, with a more detailed explanation of those and other risks applicable to the Company in Part II, Item 1A.
 "Risk Factors" in this Quarterly Report.